drkno/TitleCleaner/README.md

 Any contributions/pull requests welcome.

-Licensed under the MIT Licence.
+License changed to the MIT Licence.